-Talent Bank Communications was established in 1985 to promote rural Nova Scotia businesses in local, regional and international markets.
-For twenty years, company president Eric Hustvedt, vice-president Phyllis Price and other associates as required, have been involved in market studies; analysis of small business marketing/communications programs; and the delivery of marketing/communications services.
+Talent Bank Communications was established in 1985 to promote rural Nova Scotia businesses in local, regional, and international markets.
+For over thirty-five years company president Eric Hustvedt and vice-president Phyllis Price — and other associates as required — have been involved in market studies, analysis of small business marketing/communications programs, publishing projects and the delivery of marketing/communications services.

 Since its founding, TBC has delivered training programs and workshops on marketing and communications and assisted with writing projects.

-The company reduced its level of activity with the election of Eric Hustvedt as a municipal official in 2008.
-However, the company has continued to offer services to a limited number of clients.
-Recently (2017) Phyllis Price undertook a project with the Nova Scotia Health Authority to build the capacity of staff in framing effective advocacy messaging.
-Meanwhile Eric Hustvedt expanded his role of editor on a book project to become the book's publisher.
-Zen Slaps of a Cancer Warrior by Jim Hockings, launched in September 2017, is the first of several titles under under the Talent Bank imprint.
+The company reduced its level of activity during Eric's dozen years as a municipal councillor (2008-2020).
+However, the company continued to offer services to a limited number of clients.
+In 2017, recently retired from her main career in Public Health, Phyllis undertook a project with the Nova Scotia Health Authority to build the capacity of staff in framing effective advocacy messaging.
+Meanwhile Eric began to explore book publishing as editor and preparer of Zen Slaps of a Cancer Warrior by Jim Hockings, published by TBC the same year.

 In 2020, TBC prepared the poetry book Planning My Escape by Mary Homstad (Springwater Road Publishing) in print and eBook formats for sale through Amazon and bookstores.
 In 2021-2022 the company helped Cape Island Cruisers of East LaHave develop and implement a promotional plan to introduce their innovative Cape Sable motorboat design.